Kshitijkumar15/Music/README.md

 # Music
-This is the first app that ia made.
+This is the first app that i made.